**1. What was your first job?**

 _Decline and Fall_ by Evelyn Waugh.
 However, I read a lot about naval history as it runs strongly in my family, especially information on Nelson and Augustus Agar, one of my relatives who won a Naval VC at Kronstadt.

-A Holiday!
+A holiday!

 Winston Churchill, for his leadership in times of trouble and his enjoyment of a good cigar or two.

 Barbecuing with family and friends and my dogs.
-But if being total selfish I do enjoy casting a fly over some trout on a local river.
+But if being totally selfish I do enjoy casting a fly over some trout on a local river.
 More often than not you will find me out with a chainsaw and chopping wood.

 I would love to switch it off, but unfortunately as a company and with the families we work with it is 24/7 due to time zones.